suerion/AutomatedWorkcarts/README.md

 ## Commands

 - `aw.toggle` -- Toggles automation for the workcart you are standing on or looking at.
 - `aw.showmarkers <seconds>` -- Temporarily creates map markers for all currently automated workcarts (using delivery drone icons).
+Defaults to 60 seconds.
   - The duration defaults to 60 seconds unless otherwise specified.
   - Only the players that runs this command can see the markers.
 - `aw.addtrigger <option1> <option2> ...` -- Adds a trigger to the track position where the player is aiming, with the specified options.
 Automated workcarts that pass through the trigger will be affected by the trigger's options.